AirtestProject/Poco/README.rst

 Global Operation
 """"""""""""""""

-Can also perform a global operation without any UI elements selected.
+`Poco` framework also allows to perform the operations without any UI elements selected.
+These operations are called `global` operations.

 click
 '''''